 Mayo Clinic's large medical practice allows you to gain experience with many tumor types and treatment techniques.
 You will learn from the best, have access to a wide variety of resources, and gain experience from a variety of cases that range from common to specialized to complex.

 To uphold its mission, the Radiation Therapy Program holds the following goals and learning outcomes:

-Students will provide clinically competent care to patients.
+Goal: Students will provide clinically competent care to patients.

 - Students will position patient and linear accelerator for treatment according to setup instructions.